fredhutchio/git_github_intro/3CommandLine.md

 	* remember that you want changes before most recent commit
 	* if you use `git checkout` without a file name, may end up with detached head
 	* git revert
 * Challenge: git checkout can be used to restore a previous commit when unstaged changes have been made, but will it also work for changes that have been staged but not committed?
-Make a change to manuscript.txt, add that change, and use git checkout to see if you can remove your change.
+Make a change to code.txt, add that change, and use git checkout to see if you can remove your change.

 ## Ignoring things